ChrisAylen/GoogleDocSanitiser/Readme.md

 Google Docs Anonymizer is a Python application that processes all Google Docs files in a specified Google Drive folder, anonymizes personally identifiable information (PII) using Natural Language Processing, and stores the anonymized files in a separate folder.

+This process is not 100% effective!
+You should check the results brfor relying on the output!

+In addition, this code will create a correspoding Google Sheet for each document showing what was sanitsed and provide data to reverse the process should this be needed.
+A use case for this might be sending some data for external analysis and de-obfuscating when the results are received back.

 ## Getting Started

 ### Prerequisites